-Submit Draft Copies of Research Instruments and IRB Application with a copy of any cover letters.
-The Faculty Mentor will approve all research methods and instruments before they are used.
-If these documents are flawed, then the research may be meaningless.
-A faculty mentor must review these drafts and the Institutional Review Board (IRB) application before submission.
+Submit Draft Copies of Research Instruments and IRB Application must review these drafts and the Institutional Review Board (IRB) application before submission.
 Once approved by the mentor, submit pertinent research documents and the application to the IRB at irb@liberty.edu.
 The researcher will submit these documents to the faculty mentor in DMIN 840 or DMIN 889 depending on the researcher's Degree Completion Plan.